 Many states now require divorcing couples to use some form of mediation or alternative dispute resolution part of the divorce process.
 Divorce mediation provides you and your spouse with the chance to decide certain matters of your own divorce and to determine what is best for both of you and your children by establishing a parenting plan or consent custody order.

-During the North Carolina divorce mediation process, you and your spouse along with your family law attorneys will meet with the mediator, a neutral third party who is usually a retired judge or a NC family lawyer who doesn’t have any participation in your case.
+During the divorce process, you and your spouse along with your family law attorneys will meet with the mediator.
+A mediator is a neutral third party who is usually a retired judge or an attorney.
 The purpose of mediation is to work through the issues necessary for the resolution of your divorce so you can amicably and cost-effectively end your marriage.
 Mediation is not the same as collaborative divorce.
 While mediation and arbitration are both forms of alternative dispute resolution, it is also not the same as arbitration.

 What Issues Can Mediation Resolve?